broadinstitute/warp/website/docs/Pipelines/SlideSeq_Pipeline/README.md

 **Gene counts**

-The type of gene counts in the Loom will vary depending on the value of the Slide-seq workflow input, `count_exons`.
+The type of gene counts in the Loom will vary depending on the value of the SlideSeq workflow input, `count_exons`.
 By default, `count_exons` is set to false and the output Loom will contain whole-gene counts.

 If the workflow is run with `count_exons` set to true, an additional layer will be created in the output Loom file containing exon counts.
 Using the `count_exons` parameter will cause the Loom matrix to have additional columns (bead barcodes) due to the difference in STARsolo counting mode.